mvenouziou/Boosted_DETR/README.md

 *Extension of the adaptive encoder/decoder architecture proposed above.
 Standard DETR was found to perform below state-of-the-art when dealing with small objects.
 The leading small-object detectors all have shared prediction heads that access features from multiple (convolutional) encoder scales, and produce a much larger number of predictions.
 The adaptive encoder/decoder DETR proposal is analogous to using CNN courseness levels to detect objects with a wide variety of sizes and increases the number of predictions made.*

--   Option 1: Instead of early-stopping, carry forward the highst confidence predictions from each decoder block, then perform an additional bipartite matching training step
+-   Option 1: Instead of early-stopping, carry forward the highest confidence predictions from each decoder block, then perform an additional bipartite matching training step
 -   Option 2 (Boosted ensemble): Retain high confidence predictions, and carry the corresponding decoder features forward at each step via attention masking.
 Decoder features corresponding to low confidence predictions get updated during the next decoder block.

 ----